JNOGUE/JNOGUE/README.md

-### Hi there 👋 Thanks for taking some time to look around!
+### Hi there 👋 I'm John-David Noguera!
+Thanks for taking some time to look around!

  🔭 I am John-David Noguera a junior web developer with a vested interests in machine learning, artificial intelligence, and natural language processing